 Sharing some horror stories about intrauterine devices, some women actually admit to really feeling and finding out where your uterus is during insertion.

-And even though all sorts of IUD-related side effects can vary from person to person, many women have actually reported mild to severe cramping after insertion.
+All sorts of IUD-related side effects can also vary from person to person.
+But many women have actually reported mild to severe cramping after insertion.

 Mild to severe cramping is not only present during insertion.
 It may also be felt during IUD removal.